Seattle-Style Smoked Salmon Chowder

-- 8 ounces thick-cut smoked salmon, roughly diced into small pieces
+- 8 ounces smoked salmon, roughly diced into small pieces

-- Heat the butter in a large soup pot or dutch oven over medium high heat.
-Add the onions and celery and cook, stirring, until translucent and softened about 5-6 minutes.
+- SAUTE: Heat the butter in a large soup pot or dutch oven over medium-high heat.
+Add the onions and celery and cook, stirring, until translucent and softened about 6-8minutes.
 Add the garlic and the potatoes.
 Crush the fennel seeds between your fingers and add them in.
-Add the bay leaves, dried basil, diced tomatoes, 2 ½ cups of stock, capers and brine.
-Let the soup gain a rolling simmer, cover and let cook for 8-15 minutes or until the potatoes cook all the way through.
-The timing may vary as this depends on how small you diced your potatoes.
+Add the bay leaves, dried basil, diced tomatoes, 2 ½ cups of stock, capers, and brine.
+Let the soup gain a rolling simmer, cover, and let cook for 8-15 minutes or until the potatoes cook all the way through.
+The timing may vary as this depends on how small you dice your potatoes.

-- When the potatoes are fork tender, remove the lid, kick the heat up to medium and stir in the tomato paste, cream cheese, and old bay seasoning.
+- CREAM CHEESE: When the potatoes are fork-tender, remove the lid, kick the heat up to medium and stir in the tomato paste, cream cheese, and old bay seasoning.
 Allow the cream cheese to melt into the soup.

 - SIMMER: Add the heavy cream and reduce the heat to low, allow the chowder to gently warm through until a light simmer develops.
 Add the shrimp and smoked salmon and let everything just heat through.